 To earn more on your savings, take a closer look at CIT Bank.
-Now, CIT Bank online offers high-yield savings, money market accounts, and CDs.
+Now, CIT Bank online offers high-yield savings accounts, money market accounts, and CDs.

 Because CIT Bank is online only, overhead is low — and they pass the savings on to you.
 You’ll enjoy no-fee banking for many products.

 - Founded: CIT has been serving customers for longer than some may realize.
 Started in 1908 to aid financing for businesses, CIT Bank boasts over 100 years of history.
 CIT’s name speaks to the bank’s roots as a commercial bank.
 CIT was earlier known as Commercial Investment Trust.
 As part of CIT Group, CIT now also owns OneWest Bank and Mutual of Omaha Bank.
 Over the past century, products and services continue to expand, keeping pace with modern innovation.
 Today, the company also services a wide range of consumer banking and loan products.